yoshuawuyts/knowledge/js/browser.md

 ## Events
 A big gotcha of `dom` events it that they propagate to their parent nodes if left unhandled.
-By setting `this.stopPropegation()` the events are no longer propagated to their parents.
+By setting `this.stopPropagation()` the events are no longer propagated to their parents.

 Another gotcha with the `dom`, is that when you're building dynamic systems